-Nike Girls Basketball Camp University of Mary Washington Fredericksburg, Virginia
+Eagles Nike Girls Basketball Camp the University of Mary Washington Fredericksburg, Virginia

-US Sports and Nike Basketball Camps are proud to welcome back UMW to our camp family!
-UMW Head Women's Basketball Coach Deena Applebury will direct one week of camp at the beautiful Mary Washington campus in Fredericksburg, Virginia from July 21-24, 2013.
+US Sports and Nike Basketball Camps are excited to be offering another session of Nike girls basketball camp at UMW this summer!
+Head Women's Basketball Coach, Deena Applebury will direct one week of camp at the beautiful Mary Washington campus in Fredericksburg, Virginia from July 16-20, 2014.

 - Individual instruction from skilled players and coaches